silverspectro/vue-clickaway2/README.md

 Sometimes you need to detect clicks **outside** of the element (to close a modal window or hide a dropdown select).
 There is no native event for that, and Vue.js does not cover you either.
-This is why `vue-clickaway` exists.
+This is why `vue-clickaway2` exists.
 Please check out the [demo](https://jsfiddle.net/simplesmiler/4w1cs8u3/150/) before reading further.

+Vue-Clickaway2 is a continuation of Vue-Cickaway.

 ## Requirements